Atop a 640-foot rocky outcrop high above Alta Lake in Whistler, this private home is nested in the shape and contours of the landscape.

-The three-story boxes are lined with reclaimed wind fall Douglas fir and have large expanses of glass, each revealing a distinct view: the Whistler Valley and resort as well as the Coast Mountains of British Columbia.
-Terraces and cantilevered porches visually extend spaces into the landscape.
+The curve of the courtyard is based on the Golden Spiral derived from the Fibonacci sequence, and the home’s volumes spread outward from this primary organizational element.
+Looking out onto the landscape, three-story boxes are lined with reclaimed windfall Douglas fir and have large expanses of glass, each revealing distinct views of the valley, Whistler Resort, and the Coast Mountains of British Columbia.
+Terraces and cantilevered porches visually extend spaces into the landscape, while a 25-meter pool stretches out over the rock face, suspended above the mountainside.